DeaconOfBiology/Siders_data/README.md

 ├── LICENSE # the license for this project
 ├── code
 │   ├── notebooks
-│   │   └── ExcessAtomFraction_calculations.ipynb # jupyter notebook to calculate relative abundance and excess atom fraction of cell and viral contigs
+│   │   └── ExcessAtomFraction_calculations.ipynb # lculate rel abun and excess atom fraction
 │   └── scr
 │       ├── python
 │       │   ├── anicalc.py                      # calculate the ani of the viral contigs